markusritschel/cookiecutter-pysci-project/docs/features/justfile.md

 Some commands allow for arguments to be passed.
 For the exact commands, have a look at the justfile in the project directory.

+!!! note "Figure recipes"
+    `clear-images`, `convert-images`, `crop-pdf`, `crop-png` and `figures` operate on `reports/figures/` and are therefore only generated for research projects.
+They shell out to ImageMagick, and `crop-pdf` additionally needs `pdfcrop` from TeX Live.

 ## Add your own tasks